 If you're looking for help on a particular topic you can find the relevant papers from the Online Bibliography.
 Alternatively, you can search the SPM pages using the search facility that appears at the bottom of every page.
 Also browse and search the SPM WikiBook and please feel free to edit it if you can.
 If you still can't find what you need, you could send an email to the SPM Email list, which gives you access to our community of experts.

 You should also be aware of the many courses on SPM.
 If there isn't one in your country this year then there's always the annual short course in London.
 Finally, once you've mastered SPM you can learn about the various extensions provided by experts in the wider community.

 Good luck !

-8th-10th October 2015: SPM short course in London, covering fMRI/VBM, organised jointly by the Institute of Neurology and the Functional Imaging Laboratory (more info).
+16th-21st May 2016: SPM short courses in London, covering fMRI/VBM and EEG/MEG, organised jointly by the Institute of Neurology and the Functional Imaging Laboratory (more info).

 October 2014: SPM12 is a major update to the SPM software, containing substantial theoretical, algorithmic, structural and interface enhancements over previous versions (more info).